lvlivingston/bamabargainbarn/readme.md

 - [ ] Include newsletter sign-up option in top navigation

 ###### Functionality
+- [ ] Include educational information about Ayurveda and prompt to start quiz on landing page
+- [ ] Include a quiz (max.
+10. questions) that will determine dosha type based off provided answers
+- [ ] Include ability for web application to dynamically end quiz on that dosha type's page based on my dosha type
+- [ ] Include educational content for each of the three dosha types
-- [ ] Includes ability to search website application via a search bar
+- [ ] Includes ability to search web application via a search bar
 - [ ] Includes newsletter
 - [ ] Include ability to create a new user profile upon purchase of a product
 - [ ] Include ability for user to view their profile